tessabirt/Final-Project-Explore/README.md

 -   rmarkdown_demo.md - Tips and tricks for customizing R Markdown and creating dynamic reports (no video).

 -   bookdown_demo.md - Draft a `bookdown` site to host multiple R Markdown reports/blogs.
 [Accompanying video here.](https://youtu.be/1N3EZ7lyeyA)

+## Assignment

+For your final project you will choose **one** of the four tools we introduce you to above for sharing your research, results, coding examples, etc. and create your own version.
+You can choose to share code you've written for this class, your own research, a personal website to share your experience/career interests, whatever you make of it!
+The world is your oyster!

+**Submit:** To submit your final project, comment on the *Final Project Submission* issue in this repo's Issues tab with:

+1. A link to the repo your final project code lives in
+2.  (if applicable) the live link to the site you made

+### Final projects (and all other work) will be due NO LATER than **Friday** **December 15** (end of day).